-Each agency budget request should follow its department's strategic plan, if a current one exists, as the basis of the budget structure.
+Each agency budget request should follow its department's strategic plan as the basis of the budget structure.

 Every request must relate to one of Governor's strategic priorities.
 Agencies budgeting for an enhancement decision unit must select the strategic priority that the decision unit will help the state achieve.